Juniper/contrail-charms/contrail-openstack/README.md

 related charms in the charm store to virtualize the network that Nova Compute instances plug into.

-This subordinate charm provides the Neutron API component which configures neutron-server for OpenContrail.
+This subordinate charm provides connectivity of Contrail to the Neutron API component and Nova Compute component and configures neutron-server and nova-compute.

 Only OpenStack Mitaka or newer is supported.
 Only for Contrail 4.0 for now.
 Juju 2.0 is required.